tohab/ClassWork/NotesOnGit.md

 The free tutorials <a href="https://www.codeschool.com/courses/git-real"> here </a> and <a href="http://try.github.io/levels/1/challenges/1"> here </a> at Code School are also NOT about GitHub but about working with Git through the command line prompt.
 Still, if you have 15 min. it will give you a feel for what Eclipse and other team tools can do semi-automatically for you.

+So how to start working at GitHub??
+Well, just visit your repository, open a new file (remember that Java class files end with *.java) and either edit the file manually or copy and paste code that you've already written.
+Once your code is edited, then use the "Commit" button at the bottom of the page to commit and push your changes.